samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 - `timeCost`: the time cost provided to the Balloon algorithm.
 - `parallelism`: the parallelism provided to the Balloon algorithm.
 - `length`: the length provided to the Balloon algorithm.
+- `iteration`: the parallelism loop iteration from the Balloon algorithm.

 Outputs: